frederic-perez/AmE-dictionary/data/idioms.md

 __fast track__ :two: An accelerated path to success or achievement.
 __fast-forward__ :two::hammer:
 __fast-track__ :two: __2__ _v_ To expedite or speed up some process. _The government announced plans to fast-track citizenship applications for illegal immigrants brought to the country as children._
-__faster than you can say Jack Robinson__ Extremely quickly; almost immediately; suddenly or in a very short space of time.
+__faster than you can say Jack Robinson__ :dart::two: Extremely quickly; almost immediately; suddenly or in a very short space of time. _Once I’m finished with high school, I’ll be outta this two-bit town faster than you can say Jack Robinson!_
 __Faustian bargain__ :two: An agreement, bargain, or deal in which a person sacrifices or abandons their moral, ethical, or spiritual values in favor of wealth, power, or other benefits.
 A reference to the legend of Faust, who sold his soul to the devil for unlimited knowledge and power.
 __faux pas__ :two::hammer:
 __fear not__ :two: Used in speech to say that there is no reason to be afraid or worried. _Fear not—I’ll protect you._